Sharp Edge Test Equipment

 • Accessible edge checks on housings, covers, and exposed metal parts

-• Repeatable tape-based edge testing in certification programs
+• Tape-based edge testing in certification programs

 • Support for legacy equipment safety review where sharp edge assessment remains relevant